Ys-Jia/Vision-for-Agriculture-Competition/README.md

 # Vision-for-Agriculture-Competition
-A project for Agriculture vision task
+A project for Agriculture Vision Task